dfrappart/dfrappart.github.io/_posts/2025-08-26-Seccomp_in_Kubernetes_and_AKS.markdown

 **Note**: Seccomp is not the only thing that can be configured in the `spec.securityContext` section, but we want to focus on Seccomp today.

-In the seccompProfile section, we can set three values:
+In the `seccompProfile` section, we can set three values:

 - `Unconfined`: This value will enfore no restrictions.
 Let's say that it is not our preferred configuration &#128517;.
 - `RuntimeDefault`: This value will enforce the container runtime’s default profile.
 More on that later
 - `Localhost`: This value is probably the most intersting, and the worst at the same time.It allows the use of a custom profile from the node’s filesystem.

-About the container runtimle defautt's propfile, it seems that whatever the runtime i.e Docker, Containerd, Cri-O, it is based on Docker's default profile.
+About the container runtimle default's profile, it seems that whatever the runtime i.e Docker, Containerd, Cri-O, it is based on Docker's default profile.
 We can find information about it on the [Docker documentation](https://docs.docker.com/engine/security/seccomp/).

 It's a whitelist based profile, meaning that its default action is block syscalls, except those that are specificallly allowed.
 The doc includes a portion of the whitelisted syscall, with explanations for most syscalls.
 Digging a bit more, we can find on Docker's github the [`default.json`](https://github.com/microsoft/docker/blob/master/profiles/seccomp/default.json) that is used for the profile.

-Copy/pasting the full profile is not really relevant, but just for infiormation, the structure looks like this.
+Copy/pasting the full profile is not really relevant, but just for information, the structure looks like this.

 ```json